-The CJPA plans to develop a commercial transfer station to serve the central coast area.
+The City and County plan to develop a commercial transfer station to serve the Central Coast area of Mendocino County.
 A commercial transfer station is a facility that allows all vehicles, including franchise collection trucks, to dump waste, which can then be loaded for direct haul to a destination landfill.
 The facility will serve self-haul and commercial customers in the wasteshed, which consists of the City of Fort Bragg and the surrounding unincorporated area described as Mendocino County Solid Waste Refuse Collection Area #2.